Cremuss/blender-data-baker/README.md

 **OAT** - The process of baking object data into textures AND the resulting texture(s) **POT** - Power of Two
 **NPOT** - Non Power of Two
+**DCC** - Digital content creation.
+A term commonly used to refer to generic 3D applications, such as 3dsMax, Blender, Maya etc.

 ## Installation
 This addon is available as an **official** [Blender extension](https://extensions.blender.org/about/). ![](Documentation/Images/doc_install_03.jpg)